Dorothy Coburn: Career

+Coburn played ingenue leads and comedic roles.
 Her documented film repertoire consisted of 16 silent short subjects for the Hal Roach studios, and she appeared in scores of films as horseback-stuntwoman opposite such stars as Gary Cooper and Joel McCrea, and as a stand-in for Ginger Rogers in several of her dancing films with Fred Astaire.
 Coburn retired from the movie business in the early 1930s.
-An accomplished rider and a fit athlete, Coburn occasionally worked as a stunt performer in westerns.
+Coburn occasionally worked as a stunt performer in westerns.

 Later years

 After leaving the movie business in 1936, she found employment as a receptionist for an insurance company.
 She was married twice.
 Coburn died in 1978, aged 72, from emphysema.
 She is interred in Grand View Memorial Park Cemetery in Glendale, California.

-Before her death, Dorothy Coburn lived in Rancho Palos Verdes with her second husband, Harry W. Heap.
-Mr. Heap would die in Sandoval, New Mexico on January 7,1994.
-They married in 1973 in Santa Barbara, CA. Her previous husband was Joseph Maier who died in Santa Barbara on March 4, 1959.
+Her first husband, Joseph Maier, died in Santa Barbara on March 4, 1959.
+In 1973 she married Harry W. Heap in Santa Barbara, California.
+Before Coburn's death in 1978, the couple lived in Rancho Palos Verdes.